rglanz/EventValidation/readme.md

 This GUI plays through 1-s epochs of a video, allowing the user to discard unwanted events.

+*Warning: This GUI is a work-in-progress and will be frequently updated.*

 ###### (Last updated 5.13.20)

 ## Installation